Comptonization by Reconnection Plasmoids in Black Hole Coronae II: Electron-Ion Plasma: Summary

 \item The peak of the electrons' bulk energy spectra for IC-cooled trans-relativistic reconnection is generally narrower---indicating a more ordered outflow---than it is for relativistic ($\sigma\gg1$) reconnection in $e^\pm$ plasma.
 For strong cooling, the total electron spectra are dominated by their bulk component---whose peak energy increases with $\sigmai$.
 For $\sigmai=2$ the spectral peak coincides with that of a Maxwellian distribution with a temperature of 100\,keV.
 The high energy tail of the spectra---that are not accounted for by bulk motions---are due to electrons accelerated at X-points, on a timescale faster than IC losses.
 In the limit of strong cooling, the fraction of radiated IC power contributed by these hot electrons is about $40\%$ for $1\le\sigmai\le3$.

-\item Comptonization of seed soft photons in the reconnection layer with $\sigmai=3$ closely reproduces the typical X-ray spectrum observed in the hard state of accreting black holes.
-It has a peak near 100~keV, which is shaped by the bulk motions of cold plasmoids, and a high-energy tail at $\gtrsim 1\,\rm{MeV}$ produced by hot particles energized at X-points.
+\item We find that reconnection layers in BH coronae with $\sigmai=3$ can Compton-upscatter soft photons to non-thermal energies and explain the typical hard-state spectrum of accreting black holes.
+Such a spectrum peaks near 100\,keV, and is primarily shaped by the bulk motions of plasmoids laden with cold (IC-cooled) electrons (whereas ions remain hot).
+The high-energy MeV tail may be produced by hot electrons quickly energized at X-points.

-In the future, it may be useful to investigate how the results change for an electron-positron-ion plasma \citep[e.g.,][for the non-radiative case]{petropoulou_19}, and in the presence of a strong guide field.

 \end{enumerate}